Feminism in the United States: Different feminist views on sex work

+Sex workers and feminist safe spaces

 Feminists were not always welcoming to sex workers, even feminists who supported the decriminalization or legalization of sex work.
 They created safe spaces for women, especially lesbian women, where feminists could talk and be themselves.
 The ability to be comfortable with their bodies and sexualities was extremely important in these safe spaces, and women often danced together, sometimes taking their tops off as an expression of comfort with their femininity.
 Despite the purpose of these places being safe spaces for women, it was made very clear that these places were not meant to be lewd, meaning somewhere men could pick up women to have sex, paid or not.
 Because of the stigma associated with sex workers, especially with multiple sex workers frequenting the same place, sex workers were not generally accepted in these feminist safe spaces as the women felt it infringed on their comfort.
 Though never technically banned, sex workers felt isolated within these spaces and tended to avoid them.

 Third-wave feminism

 Third-wave feminism in the United States began in the early 1990s.
 In 1991, Anita Hill accused Clarence Thomas, a man nominated to the United States Supreme Court, of sexual harassment.
 Thomas denied the accusations and, after extensive debate, the United States Senate voted 52–48 in favor of Thomas.
-In 1992, in response to the Anita Hill sexual harassment case, American feminist Rebecca Walker published an article in Ms. Magazine entitled "Becoming the Third Wave" in which she stated, "I am not a post-feminism feminist.
+In 1992, in response to the Anita Hill sexual harassment case, American feminist Rebecca Walker published an article in Ms. magazine entitled "Becoming the Third Wave" in which she stated, "I am not a post-feminism feminist.
 I am the third-wave," which coined the term "third wave".
-Also in 1992 Third Wave Direct Action Corporation was founded by the American feminists Rebecca Walker and Shannon Liss (now Shannon Liss-Riordan) as a multiracial, multicultural, multi-issue organization to support young activists.
+Also in 1992, Third Wave Direct Action Corporation was founded by Walker and American feminist Shannon Liss (now Shannon Liss-Riordan) as a multiracial, multicultural, multi-issue organization to support young activists.
 The organization's initial mission was to fill a void in young women's leadership and to mobilize young people to become more involved socially and politically in their communities.

 In the early 1990s, the riot grrrl movement began in Olympia, Washington and Washington, D.C.; it sought to give women the power to control their voices and artistic expressions.
-However, Riot grrrl's emphasis on universal female identity and separatism often appears more closely allied with second-wave feminism than with the third wave.
+However, riot grrrl's emphasis on universal female identity and separatism often appears more closely allied with second-wave feminism than with the third wave.
 Third-wave feminists sought to question, reclaim, and redefine the ideas, words, and media that have transmitted ideas about gender, gender roles, womanhood, beauty, and sexuality, among other things.
 Third-wave feminism saw many new feminist icons such as Madonna, Queen Latifah, Angelina Jolie, Emma Watson, Beyoncé, and Lady Gaga, as well as fictional characters such as Buffy and Mulan.
 Third-wave feminists also used the Internet and other modern technology to enhance their movement, which allowed for information and organization to reach a larger audience.
 This larger audience also expanded to many male celebrities such as Aziz Ansari and Leonardo DiCaprio.